raybrarian/odupgradenews/README.md

 ## Oregon Digital Upgrade

 ### Context
-A short paragraph with perhaps a [link](http://oregondigital.org) or two may appear anywhere.
+<div style="color: silver">A short paragraph with perhaps a [link](http://oregondigital.org) or two may appear anywhere.
 It may grow into a large paragraph though so be aware of that possibility.
 Large paragraphs have more text than small paragraphs.
 Sometimes paragraphs become unwieldy.
 Some books consist entirely of a single paragraph.
 At least one book in existence consists of just a single long sentence.
-There is little doubt that it was a challenge to write and that it is probably a challenge to read.
+There is little doubt that it was a challenge to write and that it is probably a challenge to read.</div>

 ### Features list